benscruton/educational_video_player/README.md

 $ node server.js
 ```

 If you are using a different port than 8000 to run the back end server, you'll need to update the port in `client/src/App.js` line 32.
-If you're using the default, no edits needed!
+If you're using the default port 8000, no edits needed!

 Then, in a different terminal window, start the development React server: